Samathingamajig/ap-score-hider/README.md

-# AP Score Hider
+# AP® Score Hider

-Normally when you go to check your AP Exam scores, you see all the scores at once.
+Normally when you go to check your AP® Exam scores, you see all the scores at once.
 Since I'm often bored, I decided to solve this problem.
 With this script, you can make it so all your scores are hidden until you click "Your score" on each test.
 Since I was still bored after implementing this, I added confetti that explodes if you get a passing score (3+), with more the higher your score is.

 ## 🎥 Demo